seng637/seng637-a1/seng637-a1.md

 # Group Work

-In this lab, each group will consist of 5 members.
+In this lab, each group will consist of 2 or 4 members.
 Two/Three members will work together in a pair testing method to complete the lab report.
 After the pair testing, both pairs will combine their reports and submit one final lab report.

 # Submission Guidelines
 All lab reports in this course should be submitted on GitHub.
 It is important to follow the suggested format when submitting your lab report on D2L and on GitHub.